willymcallister/willymcallister.github.io/_articles/rc-natural-response-intuition.md

 Using just our intuition, we figured out the capacitor voltage starts at $0$ volts, rises to $\text V_{\text{BAT}}$, and then goes back to $0$ volts again.

-Said another way, $v_\text C$ goes from an initial steady state, through a transient period to a new steady state, then through a second transient back to its original state.
+Saying the same thing another way, $v_\text C$ starts at an initial steady state, goes through a transient period to a new steady state, and then through a second transient back to its original state.

 We know the exact starting and ending voltage of each transient.
 Not bad for intuition, but ...
 What do we not know?

 We don't know how long the transients last or their exact shape.

 It's time to break out some calculus to get a precise and useful solution.
 We do that in the article that follows, [RC natural response - derivation]({{ site.baseurl }}{% link _articles/rc-natural-response-derivation.md %}).